Coronation of James VI: Coronation

-Annabell Murray, Countess of Mar brought Prince James down from the castle to the Holy Rude Kirk on the afternoon of 29 July for the three hour ceremony.
+Annabell Murray, Countess of Mar brought Prince James down from the castle to the Holy Rude Kirk on the afternoon of 29 July for the three-hour ceremony.
 His mother had been crowned at 9 months of age in the chapel in Stirling Castle on 9 September 1543.

-At the start of the proceedings in the church Lord Lindsay and Lord Ruthven declared on oath that Mary had "resigned willingly without compulsion."
+At the start of the proceedings in the church, the hearald Robert Forman of Luthrie proclaimed the royal titles.
+Lord Lindsay and Lord Ruthven declared on oath that Mary had "resigned willingly without compulsion."
 The Earl of Atholl carried the crown of honour, the Earl of Morton, the sceptre, and the Earl of Glencairn carried the sword of honour.
 Morton pronounced the coronation oath on behalf of James, the traditional ending of the Scottish coronation service.

 James was anointed with oil.
 Accounts of the ceremony mention that next Adam Bothwell, Bishop of Orkney, anointed the king and the Earl of Atholl placed the crown on his head, and "the sword and sceptre on each hand, with all the accustomed ceremonies".
 The Earl of Mar carried the 13-month-old king back to Stirling Castle.
-Two superintendents of the Scottish kirk, John Spottiswood amd John Erskine of Dun assisted in the service and crowning ceremony.
+Two superintendents of the Scottish kirk, John Spottiswood and John Erskine of Dun assisted in the service and crowning ceremony.